+Lilian Maria Andrea was born to Juan and Elvira Garcia on September 28, 1936 in the sleepy coastal town of Tuxpan, in Veracruz, Mexico.
 Lilian was the firstborn of three children of the Garcia’s.
 She had a sister, Lourdes and later a brother, Juan Junior.
 However when Lilian was 3, Lourdes died aged 7 months from a fever that even in those times should have been easily cured.

-Read the rest of this entry »
+Unfortunately, by the time I had grown enough to consider my mother a person in her own right, she had already died.
+I now have so many questions and there’s no one left to ask.
 One of nine children born to German parents living in what was then known as Prussia, my mother, Louise Tabbert, was born on August 30, 1920, the seventh born but the sixth living.
 From what I’ve been able to piece together, the family, although not wealthy, were able to live a fairly comfortable life working their farm.
 Then the Red Army began its plundering march to expand Russia’s territory.
 The army helped itself to things of interest; then burned and slaughtered the rest.
 My grandmother’s pleas must have fallen on generous ears that day, because the entire family was spared.
 Traumatized and with no means to continue as before, the impoverished group picked themselves up and fled southward.
-Read the rest of this entry »